 Matthew Broderick with Sarah Jessica Parker, photo by Little Fang.

-March 18th: Birthday Candles (Official opening set for April 10th, 2022 at the American Airlines Theatre).
+March 18th: Birthday Candles (Official opening is April 10th at the American Airlines Theatre).
 In playwright Noah Haidle’s Broadway debut, actress Debra Messing(Will & Grace) stars as a woman who examines her life from ages 17 through 101, birthday by birthday. (roundabouttheatre.org)

 April 8th: Beetlejuice (Marriott Marquis Theatre).
 This wild ride of a musical returns to Broadway bringing with it an edgy and madcap take on life—and afterlife, once the gloriously irreverent and unapologetically scruffy title ghost insinuates himself into the life of “a strange and unusual” teen who has befriended the deceased former owners of her family’s new home. (beetlejuicebroadway.com)